On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 How to register

 Registration for apprenticeship education is run through Alberta Apprenticeship and Industry Training.
 Learn how you can register for your next intake.

 10325 Bonaventure DR. SE

 Email is the primary source of communication after you have registered for your intake.
 Please ensure your personal email account is managed appropriately to receive our emails, files and communications.
 We recommend you add the sait.ca domain to your safe senders' list or you risk missing critical email messages.

-The term of apprenticeship for a steamfitter pipefitter is 4 years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and 8 weeks of technical training each year.
+The term of apprenticeship for a steamfitter pipefitter is 4 years (four 12-month periods) including a minimum of 1560 hours of on-the-job training and 8 weeks of apprenticeship education each year.

-To be successful in technical training, an apprentice must pass each section of the course and pass the AIT exam.
+To be successful in apprenticeship education, an apprentice must pass each section of the course and pass the AIT exam.
 The passing grade for each section in the course is a 65%.
 A passing mark on each Trade Qualification Exam and the Interprovincial Qualification (or Red Seal Exam) is 70%.